 Today she has been seeming much more relaxed, flexible, and engaging.
 While supporting her with both the service dog vest and a lower abdominal sling, we took her on three short trips to the yard, where she did her best to pee.
 Then we helped her back to her royal doggy apartment.
 Today she ate about half a can of low sodium green beans and a lot of cottage cheese.
 She drank lots of water, and consumed a fair amount of grape Pedialyte.
 We kept up with her supplements, and doubled the vitamin C.

-Kathryn and I were beyond exhausted, but were effectively working together to care for our little love bear!
+My wife and I were beyond exhausted, but were effectively working together to care for our little love bear!
 We wanted her to be comfortable, relaxed, and pain free for as long as she was able to grace us with the physical manifestation of her joyful spirit.
-My love for Kathryn was deepening as I witnessed her selfless devotion to our precious Baby Girl.
+My love for my wife was deepening as I witnessed her selfless devotion to our precious Baby Girl.
 Everything happened so fast!
 Something was really wrong here!
 And as circumstances constantly changed, she rolled with them!

 As we are kneeling in the pools of urine that evaded the shifting puppy pads, and as she is faithfully picking up the pads, wiping up the pee, cleaning up the gel mats, and giving Leʻa refreshing Oil of Olay sponge baths; she is singing to Leʻa, telling her what a good girl she is, and creating her own special kind of sunshine!
 Her alacrity and grace, under such sad and challenging circumstances, is so comely and beautiful!
 My heart is warmed, my spirit brightened, and I am filled with burgeoning bouquets of fondness and endearment for my regal, lovely lady!